Final Fantasy Fables: Chocobo's Dungeon: Nintendo Switch and PlayStation 4 remaster

-A remastered port titled Chocobo's Mystery Dungeon EVERY BUDDY! was developed by Rocket Studio, Inc., and released for the Nintendo Switch and PlayStation 4 on March 20, 2019.
-It features a new buddy system to bring monsters and other characters into the dungeon to assist.
+A remastered port titled Chocobo's Mystery Dungeon EVERY BUDDY! was developed by Rocket Studio and released for the Nintendo Switch and PlayStation 4 on March 20, 2019.
+It has a new buddy system to bring monsters and other characters into the dungeon to assist.

 Reception

 The game experienced strong sales in the first week after release in Japan but quickly fell from the video game charts.
 Square Enix reported that 160 thousand copies were sold as of September 2008, with 90 thousand units sold in Japan and 70 thousand units sold in North America.
 The enhanced DS version sold over 74,000 copies by the end of 2009.

 IGN praised the game for its polish, graphics, humorous dialogue and its wealth of gameplay choices.
-Video game website Joystiq previewed the game, complaining that despite some graphical improvements, the gameplay was little different to earlier entries in the series and was, in fact, "scarily reminiscent" of the ancient 1980 DOS game Rogue, which inspired the genre.
+Video game website Joystiq previewed the game, complaining that despite some graphical improvements, the gameplay was little different to earlier entries in the series and was, in fact, "scarily reminiscent" of the ancient game Rogue, which inspired the genre.
 The game was the runner-up for the best Wii game of July 2008 on IGN.
 It was awarded Best RPG for the Wii by IGN in its 2008 video game awards.